grantathon/computational_fluid_dynamics/README.md

 computational_fluid_dynamics
 ============================

-Assignments for Scientific Computing Lab in CFD (IN 2186) at TU Munich SS14
+Assignments for Scientific Computing Lab for CFD (IN 2186) at TU Munich SS14

 Assignments
 ============================